 While funding for female founders has made little progress over the years, the business case for gender lens investing is stronger than ever.
 Gender lens investing refers to the actions and processes that investors develop to intentionally invest in businesses and/or solutions that:

 The business case for gender lens investing, particularly its critical role as a driver of growth and innovation, has strengthened.
 A growing body of research shows how greater gender diversity in companies leads to long-term value creation, stability, and even greater returns.

 Gender equality is at the heart of the UN Sustainable Development Goals (SDGs).
 While SDG 5 is specifically focused on gender equality and the empowerment of all women and girls, it i’s even more important to recognize that we cannot achieve the remaining 16 goals if we do not ensure women have equal access to education, health care, decent work, and representation in political and economic decision-making processes.

-Last week, we had the privilege of attending the Gender Smart Investing Summit.
+Recently, our team had the privilege of attending the Gender Smart Investing Summit.
 For many, gender lens investing is a new field, but there is already a lot of great work and experience to share.
 The summit showcased this with powerful examples from across the investment ecosystem, and how these global players are using their voices to highlight the important role a combined gender and climate lens can play in delivering a just, green economy transition.
 The objective, as with our thesis at Satgana, is to inspire the adoption of this approach across the financial system.

-With Venture Capital crucial to catalyze business growth, the funding model needs to change.
+With VC crucial to catalyze business growth, the funding model needs to change.
 Investing with a gender lens will proactively and intentionally ensure that we help to build more gender equity into portfolios and will positively impact climate change solutions, and our ability to recover better from the COVID-19 pandemic.
 At Satgana, we have aligned our mission toward gender lens investments, and promoting gender diversity within our own workforce and leadership